Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bears stats and trends

-- Chicago has three wins against the spread in six games this season.

-- Chicago's games this season have hit the over on one of six set point totals (16.7%).
+- Chicago's games this year have eclipsed the over/under one time in six opportunities (16.7%).

 Home and road insights